repeaterjs/repeater/website/docs/06_error-handling.md

 })();
 ```

 Channels unwrap promises and promise-like objects which are passed to `push`.
 If a promise passed to `push` rejects, the channel finishes and any further pending values are dropped.
 The pushed rejection is like a time-bomb which blows up the channel and prevents any more values from being pulled, regardless of when those values settled.
 A rejection which resolves before the channel is stopped takes precedence over all other errors passed to channels.
-However, if a pushed rejection settles *after* the channel has already stopped, the rejection is dropped and the channel emits `{ done: true }` instead.
+However, if a pushed rejection settles *after* the channel has already stopped, the rejection is dropped and the channel yields `{ done: true }` instead.
 This behavior is useful when creating [inverted channels](inverted-channels).